calliope-project/calliope/docs/creating/techs.md

 ??? info "Costs in the objective function"
     By default, all defined cost classes are used in the objective function, i.e., the default objective is to minimize total costs.
-    Limiting the considered costs can be achieved by [customising the in-built objective function][introducing-custom-math-to-your-model] to only focus on e.g. monetary costs (`[monetary] in costs`), or updating the `objective_cost_weights` top-level parameter to have a weight of `0` for those cost classes you want to be ignored, e.g.:
+    Limiting the considered costs can be achieved by [customising the in-built objective function][introducing-custom-math-to-your-model] to only focus on e.g. monetary costs (`[monetary] in costs`), or updating the `objective_cost_weights` indexed parameter to have a weight of `0` for those cost classes you want to be ignored, e.g.:

     ```yaml
     parameters: